Maiorovaek/TacoCloudApp/README.md

 - Validate form input and display validation errors
 - See your order history

-Spring Data: store information about ingredients, tacos, orders in Microsoft SQL Server database with:
+Spring Data: store information about ingredients, tacos, orders in Microsoft SQL Server database with: cassandra
-JDBC
 # TacoCloudApp